 Above and below: The old white kitchen looked too stark against the brick wall.
 This Ikea kitchen, with gloss grey doors, driftwood-textured panels and a black stone counter, ties all the textures together.
 Iron stools harmonize with the modern chandelier, and porcelain tile (made to look like corten steel) enriches the floor.
 The *tall wall* on the left side contains the fridge, a pantry and coat closet.
 The sheetrock around the closet doors are painted the same grey to create a uniform plane of color.

-Above and below: Under the bar counter, a corner base cabinet that would normally face the kitchen (and be a hard-to-reach is turned around to face the living room.
+Above and below: Under the bar counter, at the end against the brick wall, a corner base cabinet that would normally face the kitchen (and be hard-to-reach) is turned around to face the living room.

 Simple 1×6 planks are used for baseboards and to frame the doorways.
 All doors are now pocket doors.